Would you like to find out more about how the most spoken language in Europe came to be? Our brief history of the German language will help you.

-German is the official language of four European countries: Germany, Austria as well as being one of the three official languages of Switzerland and also Belgium.
+German is an official language in four European countries: the official language of Germany and Austria, as well as being one of the three official languages of Switzerland and Belgium.

 Do you need help with your German Translations?
 Contact us!

-By the end of the Middle Ages attempts were made to create a "Standard German language", so that the several independent regions could communicate more easily with each other.
+By the end of the Middle Ages, attempts were made to create a "standard German language," so that the several independent regions could communicate more easily among each other.
 Let us not forget that Germany did not exist as a political entity until the 19th century.

 A major influence on the standardization of German was Martin Luther’s Bible translation into German in 1522 from the original Hebrew.
-The translation from Hebrew aimed at an "East Middle German".
-That "style" was largely based on the language used at the Saxon court.
+The translation from Hebrew aimed at an "East Middle German."
+This "style" was largely based on the language used in the Saxon court.
 This became the basis of what we know as German today.
 Modern day German is often referred to as "High German", or Hochdeutsch.
 Hochdeutsch is used as the language of administration, higher education, literature, and the mass media.

 Other dialects include: